Search | Directories | Reference Tools

 Sign Language and Oral Interpreters

-One of the most visible types of accommodations for a student with a communication-related disability is the presence of an interpreter at the front of the classroom.
-A professional interpreter is trained to translate spoken English (and other languages) into sign language.
-If the student cannot speak, the interpreter will also reverse interpret or voice what the student signs.
-If the student does not know sign language but needs to be able to lip read consistently, an oral interpreter is used.
-Oral interpreters are trained professionals who understand which words are visible on the lips and can make spoken language more accessible to a lipreading deaf student.
-Sometimes oral interpreters also finger spell or point to help the student follow conversations.
+One of the most visible accommodations for a student with a communication-related disability is the presence of an interpreter at the front of the classroom.
+A professional interpreter translates spoken language into sign language.
+If a student cannot speak, the interpreter will also voice what the student signs.
+If the student does not know sign language, an oral interpreter may enhance his/her lip reading skills.
+Oral interpreters are professionals who understand which words are visible on the lips and can make spoken language more accessible to a lip reading deaf student.
+Oral interpreters also finger spell or point to help the student follow conversations.
 Interpreters often work in pairs so that they can take turns to prevent physical and mental fatigue.
-Interpreters are not allowed to add or change anything they interpret and sometimes must ask the instructor for clarification or repetition.
-Using unfamiliar jargon may often cause an interpreter to ask for information that the student (who is more familiar with the content) might not have asked.
-Be aware of the difference between the interpreter asking and the student asking for information.
-Pacing of presented materials can be challenging to interpreters when passages are read out loud, the speaker talks very quickly, or many technical terms are used.
-Discuss with the disability services office options for training and orientation using interpreters.
-It is also recommended to take time before the presentation to discuss technical vocabulary and other issues with the interpreters themselves.

 Captioning Media

-Real-time Captioning
+Real-Time Captioning

 Amplification, Headphones, and Assistive Listening Devices

-In large lecture halls, using a microphone for amplification might assist students who need louder sound, but do not use personal listening devices.
-If a student is using any type of headphone or hearing aid that is receiving sound from the microphone none of the room noise, including comments, will be accessible.
-People who have difficulty processing sounds, because of hearing loss or learning disabilities, may benefit from using headphones which directly process sound to the ears and block out environmental noise.
-People who already have hearing aids may benefit from assistive listening devices such as FM systems, Infrared transmissions, and loops.
-These devices are designed to bring sound directly to the hearing aid from a transmitted location.
-When assistive listening device methods are used, it is important that the person with the microphone repeat or rephrase questions posed and comments made by people who are not using the microphone.
+In large lecture halls, using a microphone for amplification might assist students who need louder sound but do not use personal listening devices.
+If a student is using any type of headphone or hearing aid that is receiving sound from the microphone, none of the room noise, including comments, will be accessible.
+People who have difficulty processing sounds, because of hearing loss or learning disabilities, may benefit from using headphones that directly process sound to the ears and block out environmental noise.

-Visual Aids, Visual Reinforcements, and Visual Warning Systems
+Visual Aids, Reinforcements, and Warning Systems

 The use of visual information is a benefit to students with auditory processing difficulties.
 Visual examples, icons, diagrams, charts, and illustrations can reinforce information delivered verbally.
 Since, in most classes, a great deal of information is presented verbally, it is helpful for instructors to make references, images, or other information available outside the class that reinforces what was taught verbally.
 This can be done with printed materials or on a web page.
-For students who cannot hear, it is also important that any auditory warning signals for fire, smoke, or other purposes are available in a visual form (e.g., using a strobe light).
-This is especially important for students working in isolated locations, labs, study rooms, audio, video, or computer work areas.

 Written Assignments, Written Exams, Alternative Lab Work

-Electronic Mail and Written Communication
+Email and Written Communication

 Communication Assistance, Peer Support, and Extended Time